Fizzolas/YTadblock/README.md

 ---

+## 👏 Acknowledgments

+**Inspired by**:
+- Open-source ad-blocking community
+- Chrome extension developer community
+- User feedback and suggestions

+**Special thanks to**:
+- All users who reported issues
+- Contributors who suggested improvements
+- The broader ad-blocking research community

+---

+## ⭐ Star This Repository

+If this extension helps you enjoy an uninterrupted YouTube experience, please star the repository!
+It helps others find it.

+---

-**Built with ❤️ for an uninterrupted YouTube experience.**
+**Built with ❤️ for an ad-free YouTube experience.**

 **No corporate sponsorships.
-No data harvesting.
+No data collection.
 Just clean code that works.**